scvalex/ltc/docs/interim.md

 practice, in LTc, we first attempt to solve conflict through automatic merging, and fallback to application specific conflict resolution.

-Among DVCSs, \href{http://darcs.net/}{Darcs} is different in that it tries to mathematically formalize its behaviour.
+Among DVCSs, \href{http://darcs.net/}{Darcs} is the only one with a mathematical formalism underlying its behaviour.
 This formalism is known as Patch Theory, and is a way of reasoning about what happens when two repositories exchange patches.
 It begins by defining basic concepts such as patches, and changes, and the properties these may